RHBadhon/ECGR_8119_midterm/README.md

 # ECGR_8119_midterm
-# report contains the details of the implementation and comparison
+# report.pdf contains the details of the implementation and comparison